When you hear the word “rejection,” what comes to mind?

 In recent years, this nine-letter word – rejection – has been at the forefront of my thought life.
 On my journey to controlling, and Lord willing, healing my anxiety, I’ve discovered where my battle truly lies: in processing feelings of rejection that I’ve never fully disclosed, surrendered, and healed from.
 It’s a daunting task to say that least, but here’s where I’ve arrived:

-I have an uncanny ability to recall moments of rejection –both vividly and rapidly, and oftentimes, compulsively –in the middle of my anxiety attacks.
+I have an uncanny ability to recall a lifetime of moments of rejection –both vividly and rapidly, and oftentimes, compulsively –in the middle of my anxiety attacks.
 It’s a frightening experience; and every thought adds more fuel to the flames of my emotional unrest.
 Not to mention, the physical pain that comes along as if I’m re-living those moments all over again.
 It’s a crippling pain that lingers in my chest…that intensifies beyond my control.
 It’s hard to put into words, but one thing is for sure: it’s absolute TORTURE.
 In those moments, I feel outside of myself.
 I feel everything and nothing at all.
-And that saddest part is this: as I pray for relief, I find myself telling God that it’s okay if He wants to end this thing (meaning, my life), because the pain is too much to bear and the thought of suffering in this way for the rest of my life scares me.
+And the saddest part is this: as I pray for relief, I find myself telling God that it’s okay if He wants to end this thing (meaning, my life), because the pain is too much to bear and the thought of suffering in this way for the rest of my life scares me.